 If you’re tossing around the idea of a Hawaii vacation, you probably know that the dream vacation often comes with a not so dreamy price tag.
 If you only have a vague idea of the exact numbers, check out this post on how much a trip to Hawaii costs.
-Once you get over the sticker shocks, here are 10 ways you can save money on your trip to Hawaii:
+Once you get over the sticker shock, here are a few ways you can do Hawaii on a budget:

 2.Be flexible on when you can go and look for deals.
 If you’re flexible on your dates, you’ll leave yourself open to snagging great airfare or room deals when they become available.
-Subscribe to sites like Airfare Watchdog and Kayak and set a Google alert to track specials for Hawaii.
+Track flights on Google Flights or set some alerts on SkyScanner.

 4.Travel with a group.
 When you travel with a group of people, even another couple, you’ll be able to split a lot of the costs.
 Splitting a two or three-bedroom condo (and a rental car) will really cut down on the costs and be much cheaper than a one-bedroom condo or hotel room.

 10.Eat like a local.
 Food gets a bad rap for being super expensive in Hawaii but that’s only if you don’t know where to eat.
 Anywhere in the resort areas are likely to have higher than normal prices.
 Even in the resort areas, many restaurants will have two tiers of restaurants, one high-end “steak and fish” option, and a more casual “burgers and tacos” option.
+If you are in a resort area, take advantage of happy hours!
 For more reasonable prices, venture away from the resort areas and into the more local towns (hey, it’s still Hawaii and everything is still geared towards tourists).
 Also, never pass up a food truck, bakery, or little roadside stand.
 That’s where you’ll usually find the best food.
-Read this post for 20 of my favorite little spots on Maui.
+Read about my favorite spots in eat in Hawaii.